jdsalamanca/Technique_reviewer_ui/README.md

-The UI for the Immaculate technique project, a streamlit MVP
+# The UI for the Immaculate technique project
+A streamlit MVP